KraBence/Melytanulas_bull_flag/README.md

 [Describe the data preparation process here]
 I downloaded the data manually.
 First I merged all the csv files into one for each asset.
 Then I also merged the .json files into one big 'ground_truth_labels.csv' which contains each label and all informations that are needed (e.g. the original name of the .json file, original path, new name).
 I standardised the names of the files (e.g. EURUSD_15MIN_001, ... into basic merged_EURUSD_15min).
 Then I investigated the distribution and number of labels and I observed, that the EURUSD and XAUUSD assets are the most common, so I decided to only use those in the model training.
+For baseline model I used a simple LSTM model.
+For the final model I choose a CNN transformer model.
+I also used data augmentation, because of the imbalance in the training set the model simply learned to choose either bullish or bearish normal.
+With data augmentation the accuracy became better, also the recall for the other labels became nonzero.

 ### Logging Requirements